oldgooseberry/oldgooseberry.github.io/solns/old/old2.md

 \end{align*}$
 </div>{:/}{% endraw %}

 We know $A + B$ is bigger than $A - B$ so we know the factor $A + B$ will always use at least the factor $101$.
 Looking at the number of factors and the previous fact, there are only $5$ different sets of equations to check.
 Lets work the first set and see if we get any hints that will make checking the $5$ faster.
-We will solve the first equation of $A$ and substitute this into the second equation and solve for $B$
+We will solve the first equation for $A$ and substitute this into the second equation and solve for $B$

 {% raw %}{::nomarkdown}<div>
 $\begin{align*}